Image Description

 Upon successful completion of this course, participants will receive a nationally recognised qualification, SIT40422 Certificate IV in Hospitality.

-This course is aids in developing skills and knowledge to become a quality workplace leader within a commercial kitchen environment paving the way for the opportunity to work as a Sous, Head, or Executive chef.
+This course aids in developing skills and knowledge to become a quality workplace leader within a hospitality services environment paving the way for the opportunity to work as a Restaurant Supervisor, Duty manager, Sous, Head, or Executive chef or other team leader or supervisory level role.

 Completing this course can enhance your career growth potential.